Thomas J. Watson School of Engineering and Applied Science — Graduate Programs[ top ]

 The Department of Systems Science and Industrial Engineering also offers a 12-month executive MS degree in Health Systems.
 This program is designed to provide individuals with a bachelor's degree the opportunity to gain sufficient knowledge and skills for modeling, analyzing and/or designing health care delivery systems and processes.
 Classes are held once a week (typically on Saturdays) at the SUNY Global Center in New York, NY.
 The executive MS program leads to a MS degree in Industrial Engineering - Health Systems or a Master of Science (MS) degree in Systems Science - Health Systems.

 The Watson School offers a Master of Engineering (MEng) degree, with specializations in the following areas:

 In addition, the Watson School offers the following doctoral programs:

 - PhD - Mechanical Engineering

 - PhD - Systems Science

-The Watson School offers an advanced graduate certificate program in Complex Systems Science & Engineering, which is available for graduate students in any major, and an advanced graduate certificate program in Cybersecurity, a collaboration between the departments of Computer Science and Electrical and Computer Engineering.
+The Watson School offers an advanced graduate certificate program in Complex Systems Science and Engineering, which is available for graduate students in any major, and an advanced graduate certificate program in Cybersecurity.

 Watson School graduate programs offer a wide array of academic and research opportunities.
 Specific program requirements and areas of program concentration are more fully described in subsequent sections of the University Bulletin, as well as on the departmental websites.[ top ]